Who started Don't Pay?

 Who runs Don't Pay?

 Everyone involved in Don't Pay volunteers whatever skills and resources they can.
-From a small group of us chatting in a pub to hundreds of people getting involved in helping the tens of thousands who’ve signed up to form local groups shows just how many people are determined to fight this crisis.
+From a small group of us chatting to hundreds of people getting involved in helping the tens of thousands who’ve signed up to form local groups shows just how many people are determined to fight this crisis.

 We know, if this is going to work, it can't be organised top down or by a few people - we all have jobs and to be honest, that was never sustainable.
 Our main aim was to put this idea out with enough direction that it could take off and become everyone's movement for those who, like us, don’t want to just sit there and take it but do something about it.